 Instead, I’d walk through the area once or twice a day and observe while occasionally asking the platoon sergeant how things were going, and if he needed anything.

 The usual response was something like “Everything’s cool, LT.
 Thanks for checking.”

 In addition to their primary assignment, platoon leaders also have what are called “additional duties”.
 My additional duty at that time was being the officer in charge (OIC) of the company motor pool.

 Truth be told, I knew virtually nil about the tasks required to keep military vehicles up and running.

-In contrast, I was lucky enough to have a Motor Sergeant who knew every vehicle in the fleet inside and out as well as how to effectively lead the soldiers working under him.
+However, I was lucky enough to have a motor sergeant who knew every vehicle in the fleet inside and out as well as how to effectively lead the soldiers working under him.

 I knew I could trust him to get everything done that needed to be done when (and usually before) it had to be done.

 My oversight of “my” motor pool consisted of me relaying “guidance from above” to the motor sergeant when required and then stopping in to check on things every two or three days.